samsammurphy/ee-community-quickstarts/README.md

-# Contribute Your Repositories to GEE community for Easy Life
+# Contribute Your Repositories to GEE community

 This page shows how to shared you gee repositories and get simple indexing to help other people find useful stuffs easily.